xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 Here is their interview!
 </p>

-### Who are you, what is your role in the band, and who is your favourite band of all time?
+### Can we go around the table and get your name, your role in the band, and your favourite band of all time?

 <p class="interview">
 <span class="speaker">Liam:</span> My name is Liam, and I am the vocalist and primary songwriter of Chromatin.